BouyguesTelecom/a7/README.md

    </details>

-2. Given an **assets catalog** file that references all the assets.
+2. Given an **assets catalog** file that references all the assets:

    <details id=assets-catalog><summary>Assets catalog example</summary><br>